projectacrn/acrn-hypervisor/doc/tutorials/setup_openstack_libvirt.rst

         $ sudo iptables -t nat -A POSTROUTING -s 172.24.4.1/24 -o br-ex -j SNAT --to-source 192.168.1.104

-Configure and create OpenStack Instance
+Configure and Create OpenStack Instance
 ***************************************

 We'll be using the Ubuntu 20.04 (Focal) Cloud image as the OS image (qcow2